EOPS Counselor Meeting Requirement

 1 meeting/week: You may visit your EOPS counselor as many times a week as needed, however, only one meeting per week will be counted towards the counselor meeting requirement.

-- DSPS 1 and Scholars students must meet with EOPS counselor once and bring their fall 2013 study list or updated SEP from their DSPS or Scholars counselor.
+- DSPS 1, Scholars, and Nursing program students must meet with EOPS counselor once and bring their winter/spring 2015 study list or updated SEP from their DSPS, Scholars,or Nursing counselor.
 Note: DSPS 1 students are EOPS students with certified disability on record with the Disabled Student Services Office.
 If you are not sure of your DSPS status ask your EOPS counselor.

-November 22 – Counselor Meeting deadline for Student Development 100 students
+November 7– Counseling Meeting deadline for Student Development 100 students

-- Students, currently in Student Development 100 (SD 100-1unit) - fall 2013, also need to make their one required meetings by November 22, 2013.
+- Students, currently in Student Development 100 (SD 100-1unit) - also need to make their one required meetings by November 7.
 In addition, students should consult their SD 100 instructor to comply with the deadline for a required Student Educational Plan (SEP) meeting.

 Note: In order to fully benefit from EOPS services a student must complete 12 units each semester (Fall/Spring).
 Continuing EOPS Students who register in less than 6.00 units in a single semester (Fall/Spring) without prior written authorization from their counselor, will be exited from the program after the add/drop deadline for 16 week classes.
 In cases of extenuating circumstances, student’s registration in less than 6.00 units must be authorized by a counselor and no more than 1 semester will be allowed for this exception.

-Reapplying to the program: EOPS students in good standing will be considered continuing EOPS students and do not need to reapply each semester, unless they do not register for one full semester or do not complete program required meeting with EOPS counselor in one semester.
-This does not apply to summer sessions.
+Reapplying to the program: EOPS students in good standing will be considered continuing EOPS students and do not need to reapply each semester, unless they do not register for one full semester.
+This does not apply to summer or winter sessions.
 If a student drops out of school for one full semester after being accepted into EOPS due to extenuating circumstances and leaves the program in good standing, he/she can reapply to the program if he/she meets all the eligibility criteria at the time of application, except for criteria number 3.
 If, however, an EOPS student was exited from the program for non-compliance, the student may not re-apply.